scaffold-eth/se-2-challenges/README.md

 ![2023-07-13 (2)](https://github.com/mertcanciy/se-2-challenges/assets/59885513/1b6e8f59-c549-40b8-982e-e0bec0239117)

 > 🎉 You've made it this far in Scaffold-Eth Challenges 👏🏼 .
 As things get more complex, it might be good to review the design requirements of the challenge first!
-Check out the empty DEXTemplate.sol file to see aspects of each function.
+Check out the empty DEX.sol file to see aspects of each function.
 If you can explain how each function will work with one another, that's great! 😎

 > 🚨 🚨 🦖 **The code blobs within the toggles are some examples of what you can use, but try writing the implementation code for the functions first!**

 ---

 ### ⛳️ **Checkpoint 2: Reserves** ⚖️

 We want to create an automatic market where our contract will hold reserves of both ETH and 🎈 Balloons.
 These reserves will provide liquidity that allows anyone to swap between the assets.